Green Bay Packers QB DeShone Kizer Already Showing Signs Of Special Talent

 In the 15 games that he played last season for the Browns, Kizer ended up completing 53.6 percent of his pass attempts for 2,894 yards, 11 touchdowns, and 22 interceptions.
 He also racked up 419 yards and five touchdowns on the ground.

-At 22 years old, Kizer has big potential looking to the future.
+At 22-years-old, Kizer has big potential looking to the future.
 Head coach Mike McCarthy had big praise for the young quarterback soon after the team acquired him from Cleveland in an interview shared by Madison.com.

 “He has starter ability in this league — clearly.
 In my opinion, if he was in that (draft) class this year, he would’ve been part of that group, the first-round guys.
 I think he has exceptional arm talent.”